MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Experiments

-\textbf{Answer Accuracy Assessment. } We evaluated the ability of LLMs to determine the correctness of student answers.
-Accuracy is adopted as the evaluation metric.
-The results are shown in Table~\ref{tab:correctness}.
-We tested whether the detailed rationales in MathQA assist LLMs in grading student answers. ``w/o $r$'' and ``w/ $r$'' refer to whether the input includes the rationale of each question, respectively.
-In the time-series split setting, Llama3 70B achieved 83.58\% accuracy, significantly outperforming Llama3 8B (62.02\%) by 21.56\%, highlighting the importance of parameter size in mathematical computation and understanding.
-GPT-3.5's lower accuracy stemmed from its strict evaluation of omitted calculations.
+We evaluated the ability of LLMs to determine the correctness of student answers.
+F-score is adopted as the evaluation metric to address class imbalance, as correct answers are more frequent than incorrect ones.
+The results are shown in Table~\ref{tab:exp_1_2}.\footnote{Note that the results of the two tasks are combined in a single table.
+For answer correctness classification, ``All'' indicates the overall performance.} We tested whether the detailed rationales in MathQA assist LLMs in grading student answers. ``w/o $r$'' and ``w/ $r$'' refer to whether the input includes the rationale of each question, respectively.
+Llama3 70B achieved 88.23\% F-score, significantly outperforming Llama3 8B (66.96\%), indicating the importance of parameter size in mathematical computation and understanding.
+GPT-3.5's lower F-score stemmed from its strict evaluation of omitted calculations.
 For example, if a student's final answer was correct but some intermediate steps were skipped, GPT-3.5 often classified the answer as incorrect.
+Notably, o1-mini demonstrates exceptional mathematical capabilities, achieving an overall F-score of 94.66\% in identifying the correctness of the student's answers.
+This represents the value of strong reasoning capabilities in correctness identification.\footnote{We did not conduct experiments with rationales, as they substantially increased input length, led to longer outputs, and reduced output stability.}

-The bottom three rows of Table~\ref{tab:correctness} represent our fine-tuned models, which demonstrate higher accuracy in determining correctness compared to the original, non-fine-tuned Llama3 8B model.
+The bottom three rows of Table~\ref{tab:exp_1_2} represent our fine-tuned models, which demonstrate higher F-score in determining correctness compared to the original, non-fine-tuned Llama3 8B model.
 Among these, the end-to-end training method perform better than the multi-task training method.
 This improvement may be attributed to the end-to-end approach, which requires the model to generate grading results sequentially, enabling it to perform more coherent reasoning and achieve better outcomes.

-The impact of including rationales in the input is evident in the results shown in Table~\ref{tab:correctness}.
-For instance, Llama3 8B's accuracy increased from 62.02\% to 70.15\%.
-Notably, Llama3 70B exhibited a slight decrease in accuracy from 83.58\% to 81.76\%.
-In general, the inclusion of rationales allowed most models to better assess correctness by providing additional contextual support, though the ability to interpret and utilize these rationales varied across models.
-Fine-tuned models, particularly the end-to-end model, demonstrated a stronger ability to effectively leverage rationales